 - Break them down into the steps you need to accomplish to achieve those goals

-- Plan out exactly when you need to complete each step over the next 12 weeks in order to achieve your goal by 2020
+- Plan out exactly when you need to complete each step over the next 12 weeks in order to achieve your goal by the new year

 A key component of the 12 week year is your weekly accountability meeting.
 Every week you check over your progress and assess how many of your tasks you managed to complete.
 This gives you a chance to make any tweaks you need to your schedule and make a more realistic plan for the upcoming week.

 It is recommended in the book that you do this with someone else, and I cajole the hubby into playing this game with me when I can, but I have also had plenty of success with just holding a meeting with myself if he hasn’t been able to join me for whatever reason.
 I think the key is just to make it a habit by working it into your routine, for example, sticking to every Sunday eve for your ‘meeting’.

 [Note: This post was first published in Nov of 2018, hence the Christmas references… It has been fully updated and expanded this year and if you are reading it now then the festive season is still a way off, don’t panic!]

 Don’t worry, I am not trying to ruin your festive fun… If your goal is to live a fitter, healthier life and you’re thinking you maybe want to lose a few pounds, I am by no means suggesting you go on a diet right before Christmas (what kind of MONSTER would do that?!)
 Eat!
 Drink!
 Be merry!
 BUT if you can keep in mind your goals, and not binge eat ALL the mince pies from now until Dec 31st, then you’ll be in a better starting place come Jan 1st, y’know?

 Neither am I saying you shouldn’t spend your money on your loved ones this Christmas – just don’t get yourself into debt over it and then wake up to the new year in a cold sweat, panicking about how you’ll pay the rent.